midhunkalarikkal/FullDomain/Notes/MongoDB.md

 `Config Servers`: Config servers store metadata about the sharded cluster, including the distribution of data across shards and the shard key ranges.

-`Query Router (mongos)`: The query router is an interface between the application and the sharded cluster.
+`Query Router (mongoos)`: The query router is an interface between the application and the sharded cluster.
 It directs queries to the appropriate shard and aggregates the results.

 `sharded cluster`: A group of shard servers, along with config servers and at least one query router (mongos), is collectively referred to as a sharded cluster in MongoDB.